C-Adam/Coding-Notes/JavaScript/Note.md

 Instead of writing if(openingHours && openingHours.monday){...}, we can write:
 */

-console.log(restaurant.openingHours?.mon); //This would print undefined
+console.log(restaurant.openingHours?.mon?.open); //This would print undefined

-/
+/*The "?" checks the existance of all of the elements before it, then if they do exist, it would return undefined if the property before the "?" does not exist.
+Without this optional chaining, we would receive an error*/